satsinush/homelab/README.md

       * If you use a DDNS service, make sure to copy [`./ddclient/example.ddclient.conf`](./ddclient/example.ddclient.conf) to `./ddclient/ddclient.conf` and fill in your provider's details.
       * [ddclient Docs 🔗](https://ddclient.net/)
 2.  **Environment Variables**
-      * Carefully review and update any values you want to customize.
+      * The `setup.sh` script will use `./.env.template` as a base to generate your final `.env` file.
+Carefully change any values you want to customize in the template **before** running the script.
       * Values in `<angle_brackets>` will be replaced automatically by the setup script.

 ### 3\.
 Enable Systemd Services ⚙️